Blowfly uses saliva to keep cool

 Researchers at the University of São Paulo's São Carlos Physics Institute (IFSC-USP) in Brazil, in collaboration with colleagues at São Paulo State University's Bioscience Institute in Rio Claro (IBRC-UNESP), have found that the saliva droplet cools through evaporation during this "tidal" movement.
 Ingestion of the droplet then cools important parts of the insect's body such as its flight muscles and brain.

-The discovery was made during Guilherme Gomes's postdoctoral research at IFSC-USP, with a scholarship from the Sao Paulo Research Foundation - FAPESP, and as part of a project conducted by researchers at IBRC-UNESP, also with FAPESP's support and has just been described in a paper published in Scientific Reports.
+The discovery was made during Guilherme Gomes's postdoctoral research at IFSC-USP, with "http://www.

-"We observed that this behavior, known as 'bubbling', enables blowflies to lower their body temperature considerably," Gomes said.
+"We observed that this behavior, known as 'bubbling', enables blowflies to lower their body temperature considerably," Gomes told .

 The researchers used a thermographic camera to record the activities of adult blowflies during a period of several days.
 The insects were kept in a thermally insulated climate chamber equipped to detect temperature-related infrared radiation.